beginning of content

 Haemorrhoids can cause symptoms including:

 External haemorrhoids are more likely to cause symptoms.
-Internal haemorrhoids generally don’t cause pain, but at times can cause minor bleeding.
+Internal haemorrhoids generally don’t cause pain, but sometimes can cause minor bleeding.

 When should I see my doctor?

-If you have pain when passing stools or see blood on the toilet paper or on your faeces (stool or poo), you should see your doctor.
+If you have pain when passing stools or see blood on the toilet paper or in your poo (stool), you should see your doctor.
 It might be the result of haemorrhoids, but it could be a sign of a more serious condition.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.